By Abina George

 My boyfriend and I look like a White and Black interracial relationship and we live in the South.
 The present-day south is not nearly as bad as it was before the civil rights movement but there are people who clearly disapprove of “race mixing”.
 Many people think I’m not very intelligent because of my race and suggest that White people should not marry a race below them.

 I once had a friend whose father hated me because I was Black.
 He would not let her come and visit me because he attributed every stereotype to me.
 He was appalled that my boyfriend, although mixed himself, would stoop to dating me and was very upset that his family did not rebuke me.
 In his mind, Black people were the lowest of all races and should be avoided at all costs.
-My ethnicity should not be that important, but my personal accomplishments and intelligence was ignored and only my skin tone was considered.
+My ethnicity should not be that important, but my personal accomplishments and intelligence were ignored and only my skin tone was considered.

 I clearly see that my boyfriend is different than me racially, but our similarities far outweigh any cultural differences we may have.
 Since we both grew up around all sorts of different people, there is really nothing much culturally different between us.
 We are both just two adults with a goofy sense of humor and an interracial love that brings us together.